 Is a Non-Compete Agreement Legally Enforceable in Tennessee?

 Non-compete agreements, sometimes called covenants not to compete, are disfavored in Tennessee and will be interpreted strictly in favor of the employee.
-However, courts have ruled that when the agreement contains reasonable restrictions it can be enforced.
+However, courts have ruled that it can be enforced when the agreement contains reasonable restrictions.

 A court will examine the consideration received in return for the agreement; the damage or danger to the employer in the absence of the non-compete agreement; the economic burden placed on the employee by the agreement, and whether or not the agreement harms the public interest in having competition.